Barnum & Ringling, Inc.

 - Edna Marian as the maid

 - Bit part.
-She's appears very briefly, getting spooking by the
+She's appears very briefly, getting spooked by the mule.

 - other adults